-Received from a contact (followed by links to various recent events in both countries)
+Received from a contact (followed by links to various recent events)

 Originally entitled “Social revolt in Iraq and Lebanon”, this text basically concentrated on Iraq.
 I have now moved all the information on Lebanon to here

 SF note: There’s a tendency to minimise the problems and contradictions of these movements (eg patriotism and flag-waving; “citizenist” ideology in Lebanon which ignores class differences; etc.), which nevertheless doesn’t by any means mean that they’re not significant and that they don’t have a welcome spontaneity and independence.

 At the moment there are significant socio-economic protests in Iraq and Lebanon.
 From a social-revolutionary perspective, this is a major event in the Middle East.
 These protests are organized through social networks and are of a leaderless nature.
 Their participants have managed to overcome sectarian barriers: Sunnis and Shiites have joined the protests.

 The movement covers mainly Shiite areas: Baghdad and the southern cities of Iraq.
 But Sunnis and some Kurds have also spoken of their desire to join.
 Youths have raised the slogan: “Shiites and Sunnis are brothers!”.
 The main reason for the protests is related to 40 percent youth unemployment.
 In addition, in Iraq, social services are poorly functioning, there are not enough doctors, there are failures in the supply of electricity.
 The main problem is drinking water.
 Last year, 100,000 residents of the southern city of Basra received infectious diseases due to the fact that they drank dirty water (the entire population of Basra is 2 million people).
 The protesters are demanding the provision of work, basic public services and they fight against all politicians.